 If you experience any of these symptoms, call your doctor right away or go to the nearest emergency room.

 Your growing pregnancy belly is an usual thing and it can be really hard to know what’s going on with you.
+Make sure to ask lots of questions, and get as educated for labor as you can be.

 Let me walk by you these final months of pregnancy with my expert advice.
-I can prepare you for your confident birth in just 3 hours in The Online Prenatal Class for Couples The class is quick, fun and meant to be done together to get you BOTH prepared.
+I can prepare you for your confident birth in just 3 hours in The Online Prenatal Class for Couples.
+The class is quick, fun and meant to be done together to get you BOTH prepared.

 And, if you’re not quite sure you’re ready for that whole thing, check out my free prenatal class.
 It’s your first step toward becoming your own birth boss.